What is a responsive logo?

 The demands of a digital environment

 Scalable logos come into their own on the web.
 A website has seconds to communicate its main message – 15 seconds in fact – so arguably you want to use that time to communicate what your business does, rather than what your logo looks like.
+Depending on your industry, you’ll find that more and more of your website’s users will be accessing it on a phone.
 A logo that takes up less space can then only be a good thing, leaving more space for the main message!

 The mark/ symbol within a responsive logo